tfkhim/auto-backup/README.md

 Setup
 -----

-The rclone and borg command line tools must be installed on the target machine.
-Clone this repository and install the module
+The poetry, rclone and borg command line tools must be installed on the target machine.
+Clone this repository and install it

-    python setup.py install
+    poetry install

-You should use a virtual environment for an isolated installation.
+This will create a virtual environment to isolate the installation and will download and install all dependencies listed in the poetry.lock file.

 Usage
 -----